 The solution is not to get rid of real-time communications, but to remove the expectation of an immediate response from workplace communications, reduce the burden of meetings on people’s time, and to find novel methods for more efficient and flexible collaboration.

 Related Reading: Are Your Video Communication & Collaboration Tools Ready To Support A Fully Remote Workforce?

-You already have email and a collaborative file sharing solution such as Microsoft 365 or G-suite.
+You already have email and a collaborative file sharing solution such as Dropbox or G-suite.
 But what if you need to express your message quickly with more detail and context, and a live conversation isn’t necessary?

 With on-demand videos, you can show and tell comprehensive information in the time it takes for you to present it.
 Using just your laptop, you can capture multi-stream video communications, demonstrations, tutorials, how-tos, training, and more, then share with your colleagues who can watch when they’re ready, and re-watch as needed.

 Panopto Makes Recording and Sharing Videos Easier Than Ever